TU-CP18/Frontend/README.md

     npm test

+## Prototype

+There is a UX prototype created with Adobe XD available at: https://xd.adobe.com/view/14c325be-f3ab-4e9d-4db2-59cd61a8cd00-62f2/?fullscreen

 ## Git Workflow

 The `master` branch is protected and only approved pull requests can push to it.
 Most important part of